autobump/autobump/index.md

 ![](./media/image14.png)

->	Figure XXX.
+>	Figure 13.
 The hexagon architecture of Autobump.

 ### Opportunities for extending the Autobump ###
 #### architecture ####

 The clean architecture of Autobump allows for easily extending and enhancing support for bumping a wide array of projects.
-Figures XXX  and XXX depict an architecture that may be accomplished by adding two more modules (in purple) to the code base.
+Figures 14  and 15 depict an architecture that may be accomplished by adding two more modules (in purple) to the code base.
 Additional clients (in yellow) may be added as well.

 ![](./media/image15.png)

->	Figure XXX.
+>	Figure 14.
 Extended Autobump context-diagram.

 ![](./media/image16.png)

->	Figure XXX.
+>	Figure 15.
 Extended Autobump component-diagram

 <br>
 <br>